Juliet569/Introduction-to-Web-Design-and-Github/README.md

 4. React

 The journey has begun.
 My task list has one item already done:
-[x]Learning the Markup Language
+1.[x]Learning the Markup Language
-[x]HTML basics
+2.[x]HTML basics
-[x]CSS basics
+3.[x]CSS basics
-[]React
+4.[]React

 >[!NOTE]
 >This is only a trial blog post for several Markup Skills.

- “Learning HTML and CSS is a lot more challenging than it used to be.
+1. “Learning HTML and CSS is a lot more challenging than it used to be.
 Responsive web design adds more layers of complexity to design and develop websites.”[^1].
-“Great web design without functionality is like a sports car with no engine.”[^2]
+2.“Great web design without functionality is like a sports car with no engine.”[^2]

 ADIOS💙